CasparKielwein/Aaargh/Classes.md

 ##### Rank 1: Smite
 Free Action
 X Power-Point
 When you hit an enemy with an attack.
-The attack deals XD6 additional Damage.
+Spend X power-points; The attack deals XD6 additional Damage.

 #### Healing Word
 ##### Rank 1: Healing Word